ceford/cefjdemos-data-jdm-help-en/articles/templates/templates-edit-style.md

 ## Description

-This page is used to edit template styles.
+The *Templates: Edit Style* page is used to edit template styles.
 When a template is first installed, a default style is created for it.
 The default style for the template will have the same name as the template with a *- Default* suffix.
 To make a different variation of the default template style, check the default style's checkbox and press the *Duplicate* icon in the toolbar.
 Then edit the duplicate.

 ### Common Elements